cdalvaro/hacking-with-swift/100DaysOfSwift/README.md

 *Challenge*

 1. Try making the _Save_ button show an error if there was no image in the image view.
+2. Make the _Change Filter_ button change its title to show the name of the currently selected filter.

 [Code](Projects/Project13)